-- 78. (1) There shall be a Committee to be known as the Standing Orders Committee to consist of Mr. Speaker as Chairman, and six other members to be nominated by the Committee of Selection as soon as may be after the beginning of each session.
+- (3) No member may be appointed or nominated to or act as Chairman or member of the Public Accounts Committee while he is a Minister. - (4) The Committee shall have power to send for persons, papers and records, and to report from time to time. - 78.
+(1) There shall be a Committee to be known as the Standing Orders Committee Standing to consist of Mr Speaker as Chairman, and six other members to be nominated Committee. by the Committee of Selection as soon as may be after the beginning of each session.
 It shall be the duty of the Committee to consider from time to time and report on all matters relating to the Standing Orders which may be referred to it by the House.
-The Committee shall not have power to send for persons, documents or papers unless the House so resolves. - (2) If a notice of motion involves any ly proposal for the amendment of Standing Orders, the notice shall be accompanied by a draft of the proposed amendments, and the motion when proposed and seconded shall stand referred without any question being proposed thereon to the Standing Orders Committee, and no further proceedings shall be taken on any such motion until the Standing Orders Committee has reported thereon.

-House Committee.

-79. (1) There shall be a Committee to be known as the House Committee, to consist of Mr. Speaker as Chairman and six members to be nominated by the Committee of Selection as soon as may be after the beginning of each session, to consider and advise Mr. Speaker upon all matters connected with the comfort and convenience of members of the House.
 The Committee shall not have power to send for persons, documents or papers unless the House so resolves.

+- (2) If a notice of motion involves any proposal for the amendment of Standing Orders, the notice shall be accompained by a draft of the proposed amendments. and the motion when proposed and seconded shall stand referred without any question being proposed thereon to the Standing Orders Committee, and no further proceedings shall be taken on any such motion until the Standing Orders Committee has reported thereon. - 79.
+(1) There shall be a Committee to be known as the House Committee, to House consist of Mr Speaker as Chairman and six members to be nominated by the Committee of Selection as soon as may be after the beginning of each session, to consider and advise Mr Speaker upon all matters connected with the comfort and convenience of members of the House.
+The Committee shall not have power to send for persons, documents or papers unless the House so resolves.

 - (2) The minutes of meetings of the House Committee shall be circulated to all members of the House. - 80.
-There shall be a Committee to be Committee of Privileges. known as the Committee of Privileges to consist of Mr. Speaker as Chairman and six members to be nominated by the Committee of Selection as soon as may be after the beginning of each session.
+(1) There shall be a Committee to be known as the Committee of Privileges Committee to consist of Mr Speaker as Chairman and six members to be nominated by the Committee of Selection as soon as may be after the beginning of each session.
 There shall be referred to this Committee any matter which appears to affect the powers and privileges of the House.
 It shall be the duty of the Committee to consider any such matters to them referred, and to report on them to the House.